USA Pickleball GRANT PROGRAMS

 The map link below shows the locations of the grants awarded in 2020.
 The information is updated quarterly.

-Please click here to view the grant award locations map for the 1st & 2nd quarter of 2020.
+Please click here to view the grant award locations in 2020.

 Note: Please use Places 2 Play to locate playing locations because some of these grant locations are schools, and players may be restricted to students and staff.

 The following are selective comments and pictures from members who were awarded a USA Pickleball grant.

 USA Pickleball member: Ernie Medina, Grand Terrace, CA

 This is the FIRST pickleball presence in the city of Grand Terrace so it fills a gap in our pickleball presence.
 During our grand opening of these courts, the mayor Darcy McNaboe came out to check it out and enjoyed it!
 Our church wants to continue to grow the sport among the community of Grand Terrace and other surrounding communities, so we have big plans for the future of pickleball, thanks to this USA Pickleball grant!

 It's been great seed money to get us started!
 We used it to get more nets, and that's been huge.
 Also, it's been great to let our church know that we rec'd this, so that it showed the support from the USA Pickleball towards our fledgling group and thus, the church and pastors took this initiative more seriously.

 We're very thankful for this program and have recommended it to other non-profit organizations!

 USA Pickleball member: Randy Hoffman, State College, PA